 15. Add those final touches to your paved space

 Complete your paved garden space so that it is not just a joy to look at, but also to be in.
 Think about garden seating, complete with an awning or even a patio umbrella to protect against the rain.

-You could eve add a chiminea or bring your favorite fire pit ideas to life to create a stylish focal point.
+You could even add one of the best chiminea options or bring your favorite fire pit ideas to life to create a stylish focal point.
 If there is space, consider a BBQ or an outdoor dining area, ideal for family meals and entertaining friends.

 - Want more covered patio ideas?
 We can help.